citp/privacy-policy-historical/s/sw/swe/sweetiesfreebies.com.md

-> *The following text is extracted and transformed from the sweetiesfreebies.com privacy policy that was archived on 2011-06-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110606110547id_/http%3A//sweetiesfreebies.com/about) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sweetiesfreebies.com privacy policy that was archived on 2011-12-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111204155028id_/http%3A//sweetiesfreebies.com/about) for the most accurate reproduction.*

-# About : Sweeties Freebies
+# About — Sweeties Freebies

-You are here: [Home](http://sweetiesfreebies.com/) / About
+Sweeties Freebies is part of [Sweeties Brand, Inc](http://www.thesweetiesbrand.com/).
+Wendy Limauge, aka Sweetie, created Sweeties Freebies for the hottest freebies, coupons, and shopping deals to help readers save money.

-Sweeties Freebies is the latest site in the Sweeties brand of sites.
-Wendy Limauge, aka Sweetie, has created a place where visitors can find the hottest freebies, coupons, and shopping deals to help readers save money.
-Her popular site, [Sweeties Sweeps](http://www.sweetiessweeps.com/), helps readers “win what they can’t afford” and her site [Sweeties Reviews](http://www.sweetiesreviews.com/) introduces readers to brands and campaigns to get involved with.
+**Our views on Extreme Couponing:** We don’t really agree with the whole concept but rather focus more on saving the “casual couponer” money each week through store sales and coupon matchups.
+There is not need for a huge stockpile to keep extra food in your house.
+Most of us don’t have 30 or more hours to spend getting all of the groceries we buy for free but we can all spend a little time each week to save money on our grocery bill.

   * Sweeties Freebies is located at [www.sweetiesfreebies.com](http://www.sweetiesfreebies.com/)
   * Email: [sweetiesfreebies@gmail.com](mailto:sweetiesfreebies@gmail.com)